Epic-Nova/Gorgeous-Core/GT-Core-Docs/docs/📝 01 Runtime/✨ 01 Object Variables/GT-C-OV-ROV.md

     ??? note "Important"

-        This function will remove the variable from the registry, but it will not delete the variable itself.
-The variable will still exist in memory until it is garbage collected.
+        This function exeutes on both the root registry and the registries of all other variables to properly remove the requested object variable from the whole hierarchy.

 === "📚 Usage Examples"